cuihantao/cuihantao.github.io/_pages/group.md

       ### Postdoctoral Scholars

-      We seek candidates with a strong publication record in power system stability, dynamics, simulation, and related fields.
-Our focus is on quality research that advances the field, not just quantity of papers.
-If you have a passion for rigorous, impactful work, please contact Dr. Cui with your CV and research statement.
+      We welcome candidates with demonstrated research experience in power system stability, dynamics, simulation, and related fields.
+Our lab values rigorous, innovative work that advances the field and creates lasting impact.
+If you are passionate about developing next-generation power system solutions and share our commitment to excellence, please contact Dr. Cui with your CV and research statement.

 profiles:
   - align: right